Try Peach Dump Cake, if you’re looking for an easy, quick, & incredibly delicious dessert recipe. Only 3 ingredients and 5 minutes prep – Winner!!

 - Evenly spread cake mix over top of peaches and press down firmly.
 Arrange butter slices evenly over top of cake mix.

-- Bake in preheat oven, 50-60 minutes, or until top is deep golden brown and bubbly.
+Bake in the preheated oven, 50-60 minutes, or until top is deep golden brown and bubbly.
 Serve warm

 ©GonnaWantSeconds.com.
 Content and photographs are copyright protected.
 Sharing of this recipe is both encouraged and appreciated.
 Copying and/or pasting full recipes to any social media is strictly prohibited.